Watch: Landslide rips through home: 'The sink is up in the air'

 Her mother had a cut on her eyebrow and blood on her forehead as well as bad bruising on her ribs and fluid around her ribs.

-Her mother was in the hospital overnight and while she’s okay, the family are worried about her now being susceptible to a chest infection.
+She spent the night in hospital and while she’s okay, the family are worried about her now being susceptible to a chest infection.

 Van Der Aa went back with her father to try and salvage medication, clothes, photos, and bedding.
 She said the bedroom cabin was still okay for now, but it was unpredictable what else could happen.